bookercodes/articles/csharp-6-an-introduction.md

 There are 11 new features in total.
 Here's a quick rundown of the features (in the order we'll examine them), so you know what to expect:

-- **Expression-bodied members -** Allow you to associate a single expression with a member instead of a block (much like a lambda expression, but for members).
+- **Expression-Bodied Members -** Allow you to associate a single expression with a member instead of a block (much like a lambda expression, but for members).
-- **Auto-implemented property initializers –** Allow you to initialize automatic properties with a default value, inline, much like a field initializer.
+- **Auto-Implemented Property Initializers –** Allow you to initialize automatic properties with a default value, inline, much like a field initializer.
-- **Read-only auto-implemented properties -** Allow you to omit the `get`ter from an automatic, which makes it read-only.
+- **Read-Only Auto-Implemented Properties -** Allow you to omit the `get`ter from an automatic property, which makes it read-only.
-- **Null-conditional Operator –** A _much_ more compact syntax for deep null checks.
+- **Null-Conditional Operator –** A much more compact syntax for deep null checks.
-- **nameOf operator –** Allow you to refer to an identifier (such as an argument name) in a resilient way.
+- **NameOf Operator –** Allows you to refer to an identifier (such as an argument name) in a resilient way.
-- **String Interpolation -** Language support for [composite formatting](https://msdn.microsoft.com/en-us/library/txafckwd.aspx).
+- **String Interpolation -** Language support for [*composite formatting*](https://msdn.microsoft.com/en-us/library/txafckwd.aspx).
-- **Await in catch & finally blocks –** It is now possible to use `await` in catch and finally blocks.
+- **Await in Catch and Finally Blocks –** It is now possible to use `await` in catch and finally blocks.
-- **Exception filters -** Allow you to conditionally enter exception handlers.
+- **Exception Filters -** Allow you to conditionally enter exception handlers.
-- **Index initializers –** Allow you to elegantly add elements to an indexed collection via an index.
+- **Index Initializers –** Allow you to elegantly add elements to an indexed collection via an index.
-- **Extension Add in Collection Initializers –** Allow you to add elements to a collection based on an extension method called `Add` (previously, the `Add` method _had_ to be part of the collection type.)
+- **Extension Add in Collection Initializers –** Allow you to add elements to a collection based on an extension method called `Add` (previously, the `Add` method had to be part of the collection type.)
-- **Using static statement –** Removes the need to fully qualify a method.
+- **Using Static Statement –** Removes the need to fully qualify public static members.

 While these features are unlikely to revolutionize the way you write C#, they _will_ change the way you write code in specific scenarios, due to the fact that they are so much more efficient, you'll likely forget there was another way to code them.